EmpathyApp/EmpathyApp/manual-testing/tcf-registration-and-login.md

   * the message was recieved at the time noted previously
   * no messages have been recieved from the previous tries to register
 16. You see that one (and only one) new user has been created with the expected name and email

+### Meta-test notes

+* Repeat this process for microsoft account?
+* Add another test for when an account already exists?
+No: This is not a worry since wp takes care of it